wp-plugins/amazon-link/readme.txt

 1. Download the [amazon-link plugin](http://wordpress.org/extend/plugins/amazon-link/) from the [Plugin Directory](http://wordpress.org/extend/plugins/).
 1. Unzip the amazon-link.zip file into your Wordpress `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Update the settings (at the very least change the default Affiliate Tag)
+1. Update the settings (at the very least enter the default Affiliate Tags)
-1. If you wish to use the Wishlist functionality, Search or Media Upload facilities or the live data option you must also set up an [Amazon Web Services](http://aws.amazon.com/) account.
+1. If you wish to use the advanced functionality: Wishlists, Search or Media Upload facilities or the live data option you must also set up an [Amazon Web Services](http://aws.amazon.com/) account.
 So that you can update the AWS Public and Private key settings.
 1. Insert links and wishlists into your content using the [amazon] tag as described above, or using the Amazon Link box on the Page/Post edit pages.